-- Assessing the appropriateness of the accounting policies applied by the Fund, including those relevant to the fair value of investments, against the requirements of the accounting standards. - Obtaining and reading the Fund's service providers' GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services) assurance reports for the period from 1 July 2022 to 30 June 2023 to understand the processes and assess the controls relevant to - Fund administrator to record and value the Fund's investments; and - Custodian to maintain custody and underlying records of the Fund's investments - Checking the ownership and quantity of the Fund's unit holding in the unlisted unit trust to the MCP Wholesale Investments Trust's unit registry report.
-We obtained and read the GS 007 assurance report relevant to the unit registry of MCP Wholesale Investments Trust, for the period from 1 July 2022 to 30 June 2023, to understand the processes and assess controls to record changes in ownership of units in the MCP Wholesale Investments Trust. - Assessing the reputation, professional competence and independence of the auditors of the GS007 assurance reports. - With the involvement of our valuation specialists, checking the valuation of a sample of underlying investments held by MCP Wholesale Investments Trust and its investees, which drive the Net Asset Value of MCP Wholesale Investments Trust.
-We did this by using independently sourced market data for observable inputs, such as published credit spreads and margins.
-We compared the Net Asset Value of the unlisted unit trust to the fair value of the Funds unit holdings in MCP Wholesale Investments Trust at year-end.
+- Assessing the accounting policies applied by the Fund, including those relevant to the fair value of investments, against the requirements of the accounting standards. - Obtaining and reading the Fund's service providers' GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services) assurance reports for the period from 1 July 2023 to 30 June 2024 to understand the processes and assess the controls relevant to the: - Fund administrator to record and value the Fund's investments; and - Custodian to maintain custody and underlying records of the Fund's investments. - Checking the ownership and quantity of the Fund's unit holding in the unlisted unit trust to MCP Wholesale Investment Trust's unit registry report.
+We obtained and read the GS 007 assurance report relevant to the unit registry of MCP Wholesale Investment Trust, for the period from 1 July 2023 to 30 June 2024, to understand the processes and assess controls to record changes in ownership of units in the MCP Wholesale Investment Trust. - Assessing the scope, objectivity, and competence of the auditors of the GS007 assurance reports. - Assessing Net Asset Value of MCP Wholesale Investment Trust through the following procedures: - We obtained an understanding of the loan origination and monitoring processes in the underlying funds and tested key internal controls; - Checking the existence of MCP Wholesale Investment Trust ownership in underlying funds by comparing ownership and quantity held to the external custody report as at 30 June 2024; - For loans measured at fair value through OCI, with the involvement of our valuation specialists, checking the valuation of a sample of loans.
+We did this by using independently sourced market data for observable inputs, such as published credit spreads and margins;